pranavrajaram/lights-out/README.md

 Here are the steps we took to clean the data for analysis:
 1. We manually exported the data from a .xlsx to a .csv file and loaded it into python.
 1. We changed all of the column names to lower case and replaced periods with underscores.
-For instance 'OUTAGE.DURATION' became `outage_duration`.
+For instance 'OUTAGE.DURATION' became 'outage_duration'.
 This made it more convenient to access the columns in the future.
 1. We combined `OUTAGE.START.DATE` and `OUTAGE.START.TIME` into one pd.Timestamp column called `OUTAGE.START`.
 We did the same for `OUTAGE.RESTORATION.DATE` and `OUTAGE.RESTORATION.TIME`.
-1. We dropped all of the columns not listed above, and set the index of the DataFrame to the 'OBS' column.
+1. We dropped all of the columns not listed above, and set the index of the DataFrame to the `OBS` column.
 1. We replaced values of 0 in the `CUSTOMERS.AFFECTED`, `OUTAGE.DURATION`, and `DEMAND.LOSS.MV` columns with NA.
-This is because we thought values of 0 in those columns indicated a missing value, as it does not make much sense for 0 customers to be affected by a major outage, or for the duration to be 0 minutes.
+This is because we thought values of 0 in those columns indicated a missing value, as it does not make much sense for 0 customers to be affected by a major outage, the duration of an outage to be 0 minutes, or the total loss of demand to be 0 mega watts.

 This is a snapshot of what our DataFrame looked like after these cleaning steps:

 |   year |   month | u_s__state   | climate_region     | climate_category   | cause_category     |   outage_duration |   demand_loss_mw |   customers_affected |   res_price |   res_sales |   res_percen |   res_cust_pct |   poppct_urban |   popden_urban | outage_start        | outage_restoration   |
 |-------:|--------:|:-------------|:-------------------|:-------------------|:-------------------|------------------:|-----------------:|---------------------:|------------:|------------:|-------------:|---------------:|---------------:|---------------:|:--------------------|:---------------------|
 |   2011 |       7 | Minnesota    | East North Central | normal             | severe weather     |             70000 |              nan |                70000 |       11.6  | 2.33292e+06 |      35.5491 |        88.9448 |          73.27 |           2279 | 2011-07-01 17:00:00 | 2011-07-03 20:00:00  |